-CONFIRM anti-PR (1E2) antibody binds to PR in formalin-fixed, paraffin embedded (FFPE) tissue sections.
+CONFIRM anti-ER (SP1) antibody binds to ER in formalin-fixed. paraffin-embedded (FFPE) tissue sections.
 The specific antibody can be localized by either a biotin conjugated secondary antibody formulation that recognizes rabbit immunoglobulins, followed by the addition of a streptavidin horseradish peroxidase (HRP) conjugate (NIEW DAB Detection Kit) or a secondary antibody-HRP conjugate (ultraView Universal DAB Detection Kit).
 The specific antibody-enzyme complex is then visualized with a precipitating enzyme reaction product.
 Clinical cases should be evaluated within the context of the performance of appropriate controls.
-Ventana Medical Systems, Inc. (Ventana) recommends the inclusion of a positive tissue control fixed and processed in the same manner as the patient specimen (for example, a weakly positive breast carcinoma or uterus).
-In addition to staining with CONFIRM anti-PR (1E2) antibody, a second slide should be stained with CONFIRM Negative Control Rabbit Ig.
+Ventana recommends the inclusion of a positive tissue control fixed and processed in the same manner as the patient specimen (for example, a weakly positive breast carcinoma or uterus).
+In addition to staining with CONFIRM anti-ER (SP1) antibody, a second slide should be stained with CONFIRM Negative Control Rabbit Ig.
 For the test to be considered valid, the positive control tissue should exhibit nuclear staining of the tumor cells or uterine glands and stroma.
 These components should be negative when stained with CONFIRM Negative Control Rabbit Ig.
-In addition, it is recommended that a negative tissue control slide (for example, a PR negative breast carcinoma) be included for every batch of samples processed and run on the BenchMark IHC/ISH instrument.
-This negative tissue control should be stained with CONFIRM anti-PR (1E2) antibody to ensure that the antigen enhancement and other pretreatment procedures did not create false positive staining.
+In addition, it is recommended that a negative tissue control slide (for example, an ER negative breast carcinoma) be included for every batch of samples processed and run on a BenchMark IHC/ISH instrument.
+This negative tissue control should be stained with CONFIRM anti-ER (SP1) antibody to ensure that the antigen enhancement and other pretreatment procedures did not create false positive staining.